pakmingwCorp/dialogflow-demo/bigqueryAdapter/README.md

 * Edit the code in `index.js` to map to your Bigquery row format, particularly the `row` variable.
 * Update the sql in bigqueryCode.sql to match your table provisioned in Bigquery.

-Run the application by `node index.js`.
+Deploy the Cloud function by running the `deploy.sh` script.
 Good luck!

 ## Contributing